 Missouri Population 2017

 The landlocked state of Missouri is situated in the United States’ Midwest ,and according to figures from the 2010 Census, it was the 18th most populous state in the country at the time.
 The census revealed that the Missouri population in 2010 was 5,988,927, which represented an increase of 7% on the findings from the 2000 Census.
-The estimate for the population of Missouri in 2016 is 6,083,672.
+The estimate for the population of Missouri in 2017 is 6.11 million.
 It's not known if the population will reach 6.1 million in the very near future, as Missouri has a current growth rate of just 0.28%, which ranks 41st in the country.

 The four largest cities in the state are St. Louis (315,685), Kansas City (475,378), Springfield (166,810) and Columbia (119,108), while the capital itself is Jefferson City.
 Most of the state's counties have a population density between 1 and 100 people per square mile, although the large urban areas have a population density that reaches over 5,000 people per square mile.
 Missouri does have a higher rural population than most of the country, with approximately one-third of Missourians living in a rural area.